ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 ### Moonstrike

-This elegantly crafted longsword is deceptively lightweight.
-Despite its apparent age it appears completely unblemished and the binding around the grip feels freshly wrapped.
+This elegantly crafted dagger is deceptively lightweight.
+If it is drawn from its sheath and either of the moons are full, the blade emits bright light in a 10 foot radius and dim light another 10 feet beyond that.

 #### Attunement Bonus